spotinst/help/src/docs/ocean-spark/configure-spark-apps/common-spark-configs.md

 open up a notebook.
 This can be a few seconds or a few minutes before your Spark code starts running.
 - Ocean Spark checks applications every 5 minutes to enforce their timeout.
 As a result, setting a very short timeout (or a very precise timeout) may not produce the desired effect.
-Applications should be timed out a few minutes after they reache their configuration timeout duration.
+Applications should be timed out a few minutes after they reach their configuration timeout duration.

 ## Enable Adaptive Query Execution (AQE)